List of content you will read in this article:

 - Session Recording: It provides the ability to record remote desktop sessions, which can be useful for training, troubleshooting, or documentation purposes.

-- Mobile Access: NoMachine has mobile apps available for iOS and Android, enabling remote access from smartphones and tablets.
+- Mobile Access: NoMachine has mobile apps for iOS and Android, enabling remote access from smartphones and tablets.

 - Security Features: NoMachine incorporates security measures, including encryption and authentication mechanisms, to protect remote sessions and data.

-Disadvantages of NoMachine
+Disadvantages of NoMachine:

-Key Features of NoMachine
+Key Features of NoMachine:

 - Cross-Platform: It supports Windows, macOS, Linux, and Unix-based systems, providing a consistent remote desktop experience across different platforms.